 As long as I can remember, I have had a passion for inventions, ingenuity and bringing new products/services to market.
 This personal passion was complimented by a love of team sports.
 I have always felt a deep reward from being part of a team, and the success made possible through skill, dedication, practice, communication and teamwork.

 According to the U.S. Small Business Administration, nearly half of all businesses shut down within their first five years.
 A lack of knowledge about things like ERP Implementation can be a contributing factor to finding your business in the wrong half of this statistic.
-Often this is because owners try to go it alone, and hit fatal roadblock such as inadequate cash flow, sticky payment systems or poor distribution.
-Because of my CPA/Accounting and technology background, combined with a deep understanding of business operations, I am able to identify current and upcoming operational bottlenecks to business growth.
+Often this is because owners try to go it alone, and hit fatal roadblocks such as inadequate cash flow, sticky payment systems or poor distribution.
+And if this doesn’t get resolved at your earliest convenience, it could have a fatal consequence on your business going forward.
+Of course, if you get in touch with someone like these Accountants in London, they will be able to help get you on the right track when it comes to sorting out your finances, making them the best they can be, as well as making them accurate.
+Just like your own personal finances, you need to make sure that this is correct, as otherwise, your business won’t grow.
+Because of my own CPA/Accounting and technology background, combined with a deep understanding of business operations, I am able to identify current and upcoming operational bottlenecks to business growth.
 I am also aware of business growth accountants like Dua, should I ever need any help in guiding my company through the expansion process.

 Working as a team with trusted, skilled, dedicated KBS team members, KBS clients have a much better shot to sustain, grow and profit.
 Since starting KBS in 2004, we have had the privilege of working and supporting 100’s of businesses, as they launch, grow and mature.
 I am thankful for their trust, and confidence and I sincerely look forward to the future opportunities that will come our way.